 Council sub-committees are designated as Working Groups or Committees.

 Current holders of these positions are listed below.

 To help enhance communication to ISAK members and the anthropometry community, the Council is also supported by an Editor for the ISAK Newsletter.Read more

-ISAK has three working groups, the Standards and Accreditation Working Group, Special Projects and Archive Group and the Grant Committee, which assists to the Council.
+ISAK has three working groups, the Standards and Accreditation Working Group, Special Projects and Archive Group and the Grant Committee, which assist the Council.

-Current holders of these Groups are listed below.
-Click on the email logo below the name of a group chair or member to send him an email.Read more
+Current members of these Groups are listed below.
+Click on the email logo below the name of a group chair or member to send them an email.Read more